tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 When you create a VPC, you get your own private network on AWS.
 Private means you can use the address ranges `10.0.0.0/8`, `172.16.0.0/12`, or `192.168.0.0/16` to design a network that isn’t necessarily connected to the public internet.
 You can create subnets, route tables, network access control lists (NACLs), and gateways to the internet or a VPN endpoint.

+Route tables & NACL are attached to subnets inside VPC.

+We recommend you start with using security groups to control traffic.
+If you want to add an extra layer of security, you should use NACLs on top.
+But doing so is optional, in our opinion.

 Amazon Virtual Private Cloud supports IPv6 as well.
 You can create IPv4 only, IPv6 only, or IPv4 and IPv6 VPCs.
 To reduce complexity, we are sticking to IPv4 in this chapter.

 Subnets allow you to separate concerns.
 We recommend to create at least the following two types of subnets: